grahamedgecombe/icicle/README.md

 ## Size and performance

-The entire system on chip currently occupies around 2,500 LUTs on an iCE40 when synthesized with [Yosys][yosys].
+The entire system on chip currently occupies around 3,000 LUTs on an iCE40 when synthesized with [Yosys][yosys].

-It's currently clocked at 24 MHz but `icetime` estimates it could be clocked at ~30-35 MHz (depending on how lucky [arachne-pnr][arachne-pnr] is).
+It's currently clocked at 24 MHz but [nextpnr][nextpnr] estimates it could be clocked at ~30-35 MHz on a HX series device.

 The core is capable of issuing and retiring one instruction per clock cycle, although the actual number of instructions per cycle will be slightly less than